g200kg/webaudio-controls/README.md

 });
 ```

-**Note**: The addEventListener() function is recommended for event handler setup instead of 'onchange=' attribute. 'onchange=' attribute seems not work on Safari.

 ### 'click'
 `webaudio-switch (kick)`
 **description**: 'click' event is emitted if the 'kick' type webaudio-switch has clicked.

 ---
 ## WebAudioControlsOptions
-By setting the global object, WebAudioControlsOptions, you can specify default values such as the knob size or colors when attribute setting on each tag is omitted.
+By setting the global object, WebAudioControlsOptions, you can specify default values such as the knob size or colors etc when attribute setting on each tag is omitted.
 This declaration should be prior to the webaduio-controls.js loading.
 ```
 <script>